KhatoonBadrea/Team-Project-Management-System/README.md

 CRUD Operations on projects:(Create ,update,delete,show) the admin onle can do this operation.
-CRUD operation on task: (create,update,delete,show)the  manager can do this operation CRUD operation on pivot : (create,update,delete,show)the  admin can do this operation Filtering : filter the task by status & priority by use relation & heightpriority $last task & old ask for project. use services for clean separation of concerns.
+CRUD operation on task: (create,update,delete,show)the  manager can do this operation CRUD operation on pivot : (create,update,delete,show)the  admin can do this operation Filtering : filter the task by status & priority & heightpriority & last task & old ask for project by use relation. use services for clean separation of concerns.
 Form Requests: Validation is handled by custom form request classes. event & listener: for dinamic update to due_date